 How to save Instagram photos

-Instagram is an online goldmine of fantastic photography where people upload their favourite and best snaps, so it’s no surprise that you’ll probably want to download your prize photos, or those you’ve been tagged in at some point, especially if you want to get them printed out.
+Instagram is an online goldmine of fantastic photography where people upload their favourite and best snaps straight from their phone.
+It’s no surprise you’ll probably want to download your prize photos, or those you’ve been tagged in at some point, especially if you want them used to personalise your iPhone case.

 While Instagram offers budding photographers a lovely platform to share, curate and display their photos, it’s less accommodating when it comes to downloading them, and if you’ve just witnessed your PC crash and take your photos with it, maybe Instagram is all you have left.

 Unfortunately, Instagram doesn’t support direct downloads of the images it hosts, making it seem like the images you upload are forever trapped on their website unable to be reclaimed, but that’s not entirely true.
-There are several ways to get photos downloaded from Instagram, some involve using programs lovingly made by fellow photography fans, while others involve a bit more effort, but all are easy to do and leave you with a copy of your photos right on your hard drive.
+There are several ways to get photos downloaded from Instagram, some involve using programs lovingly made by fellow photography fans, while others involve a bit more effort.
+All are easy to do and leave you with a copy of your photos right on your hard drive.

 Method 1: The Photobox way